 Listening to music triggers the release of three powerful chemicals: dopamine, serotonin and oxytocin.
 These hormones give us a rush of pleasure, support reward and motivation and help us to feel connected to others.

 Some people find music therapy beneficial.
 It’s a type of NHS-approved therapy that uses music to improve mental health issues like depression and anxiety.
-Music therapy isn’t available for free on the NHS, but you can look for a therapist in your area by going to the website of the British Association for Music Therapy (BAMT).
+Music therapy isn’t available for free on the NHS, but we can look for a therapist in our area by going to the website of the British Association for Music Therapy (BAMT).

 3. It can lower anxiety